-DWC Chief Executive Heath Milne said all the applications they received were of of an astounding quality.
+Chief Executive Heath Milne said DWC received 30 scholarship applications, “all of an astounding quality.”

 “The key objective of DWC is to grow business to grow the Coast.
 What’s very obvious is you can’t grow businesses without having talented people."

-He said reviewing the scholarship applications highlighted there is some mindboggling talent in the region.
+He said reviewing the scholarship applications highlighted there is some amazing talent in the region.

-“Many talented Coasters have to go away to university and too many don’t come back.
+“Many of our best and brightest have to go out of the region for university and too many don’t come back.
 The scholarships are about encouraging our talent to come back to the West Coast.”

 “I wish to acknowledge and thank all the applicants who put the time, thought and effort into applying for the scholarships.

-“It was heart-warming to see first-hand, and it certainly reconfirmed what we already know – we have some incredibly talented and fine young people here on the Coast.
+“It reconfirmed what we already know – we have some incredibly talented and fine young people here on the Coast.”

 "DWC is absolutely privileged to be part of their journey into the future.”